aniket-mish/distributed-ml-system/README.md

 ]
 ```

-Next, we can train the model
+Next, we can train the model.

 ```python
 single_worker_model = build_and_compile_cnn_model()
 single_worker_model.fit(dataset, epochs=3, steps_per_epoch=70, callbacks=callbacks)
 ```

-After training, we get an accuracy of 94% on the training data.
+After training, we get an accuracy of 94%(meh) on the training data.

 ### Distributed Model Training

 Next, we can insert the distributed training logic so that we can train the model on multiple workers.
-We are using the MultiWorkerMirroredStrategy with Keras.
+We use the MultiWorkerMirroredStrategy with keras(tf as backend).

 In general, there are two common ways to do [distributed training with data parallelism](https://www.tensorflow.org/tutorials/distribute/multi_worker_with_keras):
-1. Synchronous training, where the steps of training are synced across the workers and replicas.
+1. *Synchronous* training, where the steps of training are synced across the workers and replicas.
 Here, all workers train over different slices of input data in sync, and aggregating gradients at each step.
-2. Asynchronous training, where the training steps are not strictly synced.
+2. *Asynchronous* training, where the training steps are not strictly synced.
 Here, all workers are independently training over the input data and updating variables asynchronously.
 For instance, [parameter server training](https://www.tensorflow.org/tutorials/distribute/parameter_server_training).

 We are using the MultiWorkerMirroredStrategy which implements synchronous distributed training across multiple workers, each with potentially multiple GPUs.
 It replicates all variables and computations to each local device and uses distributed collective implementation (e.g. all-reduce) so that multiple workers can work together.